-Boxplot of CD34-THY1- fibroblast enrichment in the synovial membrane according to the response to anti-TNF therapy at week 20.
+CD34-THY1- fibroblast enrichment in the synovial membrane in our patient cohort at baseline according to the response to anti-TNF therapy.
 Improvement in response increases linearly with the proportion of CD34-THY1- fibroblasts in the synovial membrane (P=0.021).